Kopervik

 Kopervik is the largest town on the island of Karmøy in Rogaland county, Norway.
-It is also the administrative centre of the municipality of Karmøy.
-It is part of the traditional district of Haugaland.
-The town was also an independent municipality from 1866 until 1965.
+It is the administrative centre of Karmøy Municipality.
+It is part of the traditional district of Haugaland and the Haugesund Region, a statistical metropolitan area.
+The town was an independent municipality from 1866 to 1964.

-The 7.53 km2 town has a population (2024) of 11,860 and a population density of 1532 PD/km2.
-The municipality of Karmøy has 43,577 inhabitants, 27.2% live in Kopervik.
+The 7.82 km2 town has a population (2025) of 12,006 and a population density of 1535 PD/km2.
+The municipality of Karmøy has 43,918 inhabitants, 27.3% live in Kopervik.

-Kopervik is one of three towns in Karmøy (the others are Åkrehamn and Skudeneshavn).
+Kopervik is one of three towns in Karmøy Municipality (the others are Åkrehamn and Skudeneshavn).
 Kopervik is a transportation hub for scheduled boats going north to Bergen and south to Stavanger.
 The main industries are aluminium smelting and fishing.
-Kopervik contains Karmøy's municipal government buildings as well as a lot of the commercial development in the municipality.
+Kopervik contains Karmøy Municipality's municipal government buildings as well as a lot of the commercial development in the municipality.